michaelbaril/orderly/README.md

 ```

 In this case, if you occasionally want to order the related models by some other
-field, you will need to use the `unordered` scope first:
+field, you will need to use the `unordered` scope first, or use `forceOrderBy`:

 ```php
 $post->tags; // ordered by position, because of the definition above